James A. Michener's COVENANT

 I later knew the same awe when writing about an apocalypse in the backlands of Brazil, where the prophet Anthony the Counselor promised paradise and delivered his followers to perdition.
 You imagine yourself in the shoes of the faithful and join thousands of believers who rejoice in a new life beckoning them.
 You lift your pen and move on.
 They remain behind forever.

 I sat alone on the porch but as I worked I heard another typewriter.
 Tap-tap, tap, tap, tap.
 When I was pecking away furiously with two fingers - Fifteen years in editorial offices, I'd yet to master touch-typing and never would. - I ignored the clacking sounds.
 Tap-tap, tap, tap, tap.
 Sometimes I was goaded to type faster and faster, slamming back the return carriage.
-There'd be moments when I paused to mull over ideas.
+There would be moments when I paused to mull over ideas.
 Tap-tap, tap, tap, tap.
 If I let the noise in, I would picture the man at the other machine and wonder what he was working on.

 On that day in November 1979, I finished my draft and made some final corrections.
 Satisfied I'd caught the tragedy of the Xhosa, I picked up the pages and went to offer them to the man behind the other typewriter.

-The room he worked in was just off a small dining room.
+The room Michener worked in was just off a small dining room.
 The smaller of the cottage's two bedrooms, it had been turned into a study.
 A heavy oak desk was placed next to the only window, standing sideways in the narrow space.
 The room was at the back of the house, the view from the window offering few distractions.
 Loblolly pines lined a long gravel driveway from a road where the little traffic passed unseen and unheard.
 Bookshelves covered one wall of the room, other volumes stood stacked on the floor.
 A stereo player and pile of records occupied one shelf.
 The room was not bright, usually only a single desk lamp turned on beside the typewriter, an old, heavy and noisy Royal manual.

 Its owner had stopped typing, the door slightly ajar.
 I pushed it open slowly to ensure I wasn't intruding.
 No, it was OK to go in, and I did, stepping quickly over to the desk.